How to do a gut transit time test using beetroot?

 If you are experiencing problems with your digestion please get in touch so I can help you improve on your gut health!

-If you don't like beetroots you can do the test with sweetcorn instead.
+If you don't like beetroots you can do the stool transit test with sweetcorn instead.
 Just consume 1/2 - 3/4 cup sweetcorn kernels and follow the process above.
-Or you can use black quinoa and go through the same proces.
-As quinoa has a thick indigestable skin it will come out with the bowel movement but may need to look out for it more carefully.
+Or you can use black quinoa and go through the same process.
+As quinoa has thick indigestible skin it will come out with the bowel movement as it went in.
+You will see black quinoa in your stool however you may need to look for it more carefully as they are very small.

-I did the colon transit time test now I want to improve on my digestion. what can I do?
+I did the gut transit time test now I want to improve on my digestion.
+What can I do?

-• To improve on gut motility consume ginger and artichoke or use a supplement
+To improve on gut motility consume ginger and artichoke leaf (very bitter) or use a supplement

-If you want to dig deeper to gain information about your gut health why not order a functional stool test with me so we can evaluate your gut function more effectively and help you improve your on your overal health.
+If you want to dig deeper to gain information about your gut health why not order a functional stool test with me so we can evaluate your gut function more effectively and help you improve on your overall health.

-If you would like more help get in touch with me for a consultation.
+If you would like more help get in touch with me for a consultation or your no obligation free gut discovery call!
+Contact